LeonelVinasco/appBdB/README.md

 $ sudo docker-compose --build

 ```
-Now the 4 containers are builded. client, api, postgres and test.
+Now the 4 containers were builded. client, api, postgres and test.

-End with an example of getting some data out of the system or using it for a little demo

 ### Test Locally

-At the moment the project has been builded.
+At the moment the project has been built.

 Run:
 ```